Skip to content

 In Newcastle, Forth Yards represents the city’s last major riverside brownfield site, offering a unique opportunity to transform former industrial land into a vibrant, sustainable neighbourhood.
 Across the river, Gateshead is bringing the Baltic Quarter to life, creating a new neighbourhood with around 1,600 homes.
 Meanwhile, Sunderland is delivering one of the UK’s most ambitious regeneration programmes, including a new Creative Development Zone.
 This initiative unlocks the next phase of the Riverside’s revival, providing spaces for artists and creative businesses alongside commercial and residential developments.

-This panel of civic leaders, developers and placemakers will delve into community-centric urban development, the latest trends and how they are tackling some of the key challenges in creating places people are proud of.
+This panel of civic leaders, developers and placemakers will delve into community-centric urban development, densification as well as the latest trends and challenges when creating inclusive and connected neighbourhoods where people want to live, work and enjoy.

 Speakers: